vknan/Vijay_Portfolio/README.md

 2. Create a Virtual Environment with command 'mkvirtualenv env_name'
 3. Install all the requirements in your virtual environment using command 'pip install -r requirements.txt'

-# You can Get Private and Public API Keys for accountsettings of builder.io
+# You can Get Private and Public API Keys from accountsettings of builder.io
 Click and Login: https://builder.io/account/space
 Go to following location and get API Keys
 ![image](https://github.com/vknan/Vijay_Portfolio/assets/70138450/dfd20e31-cec6-4601-a276-cc5677c327d9)